aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-mindatarow-from-excel-worksheet/_index.md

 - **Cloud SDK Family**

 Using an SDK is the fastest way to develop.
 An SDK handles low‑level details so you can focus on your project logic.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: